ARM-software/armnn/README.md

 # Arm NN

-For more information about Arm NN, see: <https://developer.arm.com/products/processors/machine-learning/arm-nn>
+Arm NN is a key component of the [machine learning platform](https://mlplatform.org/>) which is part of the [Linaro Machine Intelligence Initiative](https://www.linaro.org/news/linaro-announces-launch-of-machine-intelligence-initiative/).
+For more information on the machine learning platform and Arm NN, see: <https://mlplatform.org/>, also there is further Arm NN information available from <https://developer.arm.com/products/processors/machine-learning/arm-nn>

 There is a getting started guide here using TensorFlow: <https://developer.arm.com/technologies/machine-learning-on-arm/developer-material/how-to-guides/configuring-the-arm-nn-sdk-build-environment-for-tensorflow>